georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

 In the code snippet above note the `CoffeeElectionState` type used when extending the `Store`.
-Specifying `CoffeeElectionState` as type lets the generic store know how the specific feature's state object looks like. `CoffeeElectionState` is a class representing state object definition with initial values.
+Specifying `CoffeeElectionState` as the store type adds correct type definitions to the generic store.

+`CoffeeElectionState` is a class representing state object with initial values.
 In the *Coffee election* example app it looks like this:

 {% highlight typescript linenos %}
 export class CoffeeElectionState {